Dhakshil/Emotion_Detection/README.md

 - efficientnet

 ## How to Run
-Open the `Emotion_Detection.ipynb` file in Jupyter Notebook and execute each cell.
+Open the `emotion_detection.py` file in Pycharm and start running.